marstr/gophercon2018-cloudnative/exercises/container/README.md

 1. Create a repository for your image and configure build tasks.
 Then kick off a build!

-	You'll need to get a personal access token from GitHub at <https://github.com/settings/tokens> and set it in GH\_TOKEN.
+	You'll need to get a personal access token with repo scope from GitHub at <https://github.com/settings/tokens> and set it in GH\_TOKEN.
 This is used to set up a persistent webhook in the GitHub repo.
+In the list of different scopes you can assign to the token, check the first check box for "repo".

 	```
 	GH_TOKEN=